 Animals can feel pain.
 Most everyone understands this.
 And many also believe that animals feel emotions and perceive feelings.
 These abilities, alone, make animals deserving of certain basic rights.
 You can help carry the torch by doing whatever you can to guard animal rights.

 Here are a few ways you can help:

 Want to know how you can do more for International Animal Rights Day?
-Contact us today!
+Contact us today, your local animal hospital in Peterborough, ON!!
 And have a Happy Holiday Season!